Blackadder: Blackadder: Back & Forth

-Blackadder: Back & Forth was originally shown in the Millennium Dome in 2000, followed by a screening on Sky One in the same year (and later on BBC1).
-It is set on the turn of the millennium, and features Lord Blackadder placing a bet with his friends – modern versions of Queenie (Miranda Richardson), Melchett (Stephen Fry), George (Hugh Laurie) and Darling (Tim McInnerny) – that he has built a working time machine.
+Blackadder: Back & Forth was originally shown in the Millennium Dome in 1999, followed by a screening on Sky One in 2000, and later on BBC1 in 2002.
+It is set on New Year’s Eve 1999, and features Lord Blackadder placing a bet with his friends – modern versions of Queenie (Miranda Richardson), Melchett (Stephen Fry), George (Hugh Laurie) and Darling (Tim McInnerny) – that he has built a working time machine.
 While this is intended as a clever con trick, the machine surprisingly works, sending Blackadder and Baldrick back to the Cretaceous period, where they manage to cause the extinction of the dinosaurs through the use of Baldrick's best-worst-and-only pair of underpants as a weapon against a hungry T. Rex.
 Finding that Baldrick has forgotten to write dates on the machine's dials, the rest of the film follows their attempts to find their way back to 1999, often creating huge historical anomalies in the process that must be corrected before the end.
-The film includes cameo appearances from Kate Moss and Colin Firth.
+Rik Mayall appears as Robin Hood, and the film also includes cameo appearances from Kate Moss as Maid Marian and Colin Firth as William Shakespeare.